Map to the Cancer Centre at Guy'sWhere to find us

 School service prioritisation

-TfL will be prioritising some bus services for school travel until Friday 18 December.
-The amended services will operate weekdays between 7.30-9am (some routes will last until 9.30am) and 2.30-4.30pm.
+TfL are prioritising some bus services for school travel.
+The amended services operate weekdays between 7.30am to 9am (some routes will last until 9.30am) and 2.30pm to 4.30pm.
 Please allow extra time for your journey.

 More information can be found on the Transport for London website.